AlisonAO/Dots-and-Boxes/readme.md

 1. Clone or download this repository from `git@github.com:AlisonAO/project-1`.

-2. Open `index.html` in the terminal or in the browser to start the game.
+2. Open `index.html` in the terminal to start the game.

 ## Instructions